breatheco-de/excuse-generator-javascript-cli/README.md

 ## Instructions

-Please create a python script that generates an excuse each time it is runned.
+Please create a python script that generates an excuse each time it is {ran}.

 ## Discuss with your classmates the strategy first